-> When it comes to testing for the presence of heroin, a urine test will not pick up the drug itself.
-Instead a urine test detects the metabolite, which is present for a few days after heroin use.
-This is compared with a hair sample, which can still pick up heroin up to three months later.
+When it comes to testing for the presence of heroin, a urine test will not pick up the drug itself.
+Instead, a urine test detects the metabolite, which is present for a few days after heroin use.
+This is compared with a hair sample, which can still pick up heroin three months later.

-> Drug Testing in Recovery
+Drug Testing in Recovery

 As feared or hated as drug testing might be, it does serve a purpose in recovery.
 Because heroin is so hard to conquer, people can relapse easily.
 The cravings or triggers can be very hard to ignore, making relapse quite common.
 Sadly, a heroin relapse can be deadly after being clean for an extended time.
 There is a good chance that their body cannot handle the amount of the drug it was once used to, which can be lethal.